techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 A wrapper around a FMOD sound, created when you load audio files with `ThemeApi.IO` methods.
 It is designed to be backwards compatible with `UnityEngine.AudioClip`.

-It is important to note that once a sound is loaded into memory, it stays in memory until you call `Release`.
+It is important to note that once a sound is loaded into memory, it stays in memory until you call `IO.ReleaseAudio`.
 Failure to release unused sounds, especially those loaded from files, may cause TECHMANIA to run out of memory and crash.

 ```
 int channels
 ```

 The number of audio channels (not to be confused with FMOD channels) in the sound.
+Read only.

 ```
 int frequency
 ```

 The frequency in Hz.
+Read only.

 ```
 float length
 int samples
 ```

 The sound's length in seconds and samples.
+Both read only.

 ```
-void Release()
+bool Equals(FmodSoundWrap other)
 ```

-Releases the sound from memory.
-Afterwards, all operations on the sound will result in errors.
+Returns whether this object and the other object refer to the same FMOD sound.

 ## Class `GameTimer`